eilon-s/sherlock_vep/README.md

 For the heavy option:

-If you need data for different genome change this part of the code accordingly:
+If you need data for different genomes change this part of the code accordingly:
 ```
 # install data for yeast BY
 perl /home/vep/src/ensembl-vep/INSTALL.pl -a acf -s Saccharomyces_cerevisiae -y R64-1-1 -c /home/vep/.vep;